 Ninety-two percent of female FDs think women have a better chance of reaching the board compared to 83% of men, while 88% of female FDs think women could become CEOs following a more positive career in finance and accounting compared to 75% of men.

 Finance directors in London and South East England are also far more positive about opportunities for women to progress to the top spots in business than counterparts in other regions.
-Seventy-five percent believe women have a better chance of moving through the ranks in finance and accounting, compared to 65% of FDs in the South West and Wales, 65% in the North, 60% in the Midlands and 55% in Scotland.
+Seventy-5% believe women have a better chance of moving through the ranks in finance and accounting, compared to 65% of FDs in the South West and Wales, 65% in the North, 60% in the Midlands and 55% in Scotland.

 “Creating a diverse talent pool should be at the top of the agenda for businesses, alongside attracting and retaining skilled professionals,” said Phil Sheridan, managing director of Robert Half UK.
-“Providing more career opportunities for women within finance will see a stronger talent network for business to draw upon.
+“Providing more career opportunities for women in finance will see a stronger talent network for business to draw upon.
 This will not only improve prospects for women, but for the economy as a whole.

 “Candidates with a strong background in finance are highly-valued as these professionals can drive business objectives with a strong understanding of the financial implications, and are therefore often candidates for the role of CEO.
 Talented accounting and finance professionals who are able to translate actionable insight from the numbers are more likely to accelerate their career projection.”